 What we do

 The Department's work, however, goes well beyond study of the Abrahamic tradition.
-We are also pleased to offer modules covering Chinese religion, and courses and programmes focussing on the anthropology and sociology of religion, including degree programmes focussing on Religion in the Contemporary World.
+We are also pleased to offer a range of modules on Buddhism and courses and programmes focussing on the anthropology and sociology of religion, including degree programmes focussing on religion, politics, and society.

 By following the links from this page, you can find out more about: